 Discussing common medication side effects with your doctor- If you are on multiple medications or started a new medication, tnen brain fog and other mental symptoms may be due to a medication side effect.
 Discuss the symptoms with your doctor to explore this possibility and treatment.

-A medical hypothesis has been discussed that links brain fog symptomology to a COVID-19 post-viral syndrome in a letter to the editor by Perrin et al. in Elsevier published in June 2020 (1).
-Many subjects infected with COVID-19 go on to develop brain fog among many other symptoms long after their acute infection has passed.
+A medical hypothesis has been discussed that links brain fog symptomology with a COVID-19 post-viral syndrome in a letter to the editor by Perrin et al. in Elsevier published in June 2020 (1).
+Many subjects infected with COVID-19 go on to develop brain fog among many other physiological symptoms long after their acute infection has passed.
 In some subjects, post-viral fatigue may last long enough to be classified as chronic fatigue syndrome/myalgic encephalomyelitis (CFS/ME) syndrome.
 Other symptoms of CFS/ME include persistent fatigue, depression, diffuse muscle pains and non-restful sleep.
 One hypothesized pathway in which COVID-19 and similar viruses cause CFS/ME is through disturbance of lymphatic drainage in the brain.
 The lymphatic drainage in the brain normally passes through the cribiform plate of the skull into the nasal mucosa.
-However, in CFS and perhaps after infection with COVID-19, the drainage is blocked causing a build up in the lymphatic fluid in the brain.
+However, in CFS and perhaps after infection with COVID-19, the drainage is blocked causing a build up in the lymphatic fluid in the brain and lung.
 If COVID-19 affects this drainage pathway in the brain or one very similar, it could also explain why some individuals infected with COVID 19-19 lose their sense of smell.
 In CFS/ME, the inadequate drainage of lymphatic fluid in the brain leads to an accumulation of pro-inflammatory molecules termed cytokines.
 The abundance of inflammatory molecules may be the cause of symptoms like brain fog, fatigue, disrupted sleep etc. in CFS.
 Perrin et al. discuss the potential use of osteopathic manipulative medicine lymphatic drainage techniques to try and combat the lingering lymphatic fluid and pro-inflammatory cytokine accumulation in the brain thus lessening the symptoms of CFS, cognitive difficulties, and fog in subjects.

 The short answer is yes brain fog can affect memory and cognitive function.
 Fog makes it difficult to think clearly.
 This may affect both the current cognitive function of the brain causing difficulty with problem solving for example, as well as hindering memory recall causing fuzzy headedness.
 If symptoms other than fog are present and persistent, it may be time to consider a cause like chronic fatigue syndrome, that is contributing to cognitive difficulties.